rossclark24/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 Over the course of the semester, you will be learning about a number of free resources that you can use to learn about content management systems.

-Furthermore, you will work together as a class to use what you learn from those resources (and other course activities) to write a content management systems guidebook that you can use as a reminder and reference after the semester has ended.
+Furthermore, you will work together as a class to use what you learn from those resources (and other course activities) to write a content management systems guidebook that you can use as a reference after the semester has ended.

 ## Course Policies